Here are some tips to make the day full of giving thanks and you less stressed.

 1. Take care of yourself

 If you are healthy and happy you will be more motivated and productive.
 I walk each morning for an hour.
 It allows me to start the day with no questions or demands on my time.
 I get physical activity and time to reflect.
-I can start my day ready for action, whatever that maybe.
+I can start my day ready for action, whatever that may be.
 What do you do the take care of yourself?

 This helps you to automate things that need to be completed so they become a habit.
 I have a “networking bag”.
-It has everything I need for going to business meetings, business cards, brochures, marketing material, note pad, pen, cash.
+It has everything I need for going to business meetings, business cards, brochures, marketing material, notepads, pens, and cash.
 I can leave the office quickly for meetings not forgetting anything and not spending a lot of time looking for items I need to take.
 I have a two month meal plan.
 I know what groceries I need for the week and what is being cooked for supper.
 Then I repeat the plan 6 times, that is a year.
 You only have to eat any one item 6 times in 365 days.
 Routines and systems will help you to feel in control and have less on your mind reducing your stress.

 3. Slow down to become more productive.

 About 5% of the population can multitask successfully.
 Multitasking slows down your productivity because moving from unfinished task to unfinished task means you need to look back to see where you left off on the previous task and where to start on the new task and all those seconds add up to minutes making you less productive.
-Finish one task completely and then move onto the next.
+Finish one task completely and then move on to the next.
 There is relief and satisfaction in completing a task reducing anxiety and stress.
 You also need time to think and reflect on the work you are doing so you can be more intentional and less reactive.
 You’re in control and less overwhelmed.

 4. Work with your personality not against it.